 Lyme disease is a bacterial infection that a person can acquire from the bite of an infected tick.
-The bacteria that causes Lyme disease can travel widely through the body.
-It is rarely fatal, but the condition can affect the joints, heart, and nervous system.
+Lyme disease is rarely fatal, but the condition can affect the joints, heart, and nervous system.

 Black-legged or western black-legged ticks can transmit Lyme disease.
 Black-legged ticks live in the northeastern, north-central, and mid-Atlantic United States.
 Western black-legged ticks live on the Pacific coast.